 Moving to Portugal.
-Packing, supplies, residency
+Easy or hard?
+Packing, supplies, and residency

-So you’re moving to Lisbon, congratulations!!
-Lisbon is, so far, one of my favorite cities I’ve lived in.
-Lisbon has all of the standard great things that a big city can offer like museums, great food, cheap and delicious wines, dog-friendly sidewalk cafés, and great music.
-I never grow tired of the architecture from the churches built many centuries ago to the beautifully tiled past-century buildings.
+I never grow tired of the architecture, from the churches built many centuries ago to the beautifully tiled past-century buildings.
 Lisbon has a wonderfully diverse population and is the most intercultural city that I have experienced.
-My favorite thing about Lisbon is the people that make this old European city feel like a small, friendly village.
+My favorite thing about Lisbon are the people who make this old European city feel like a small, friendly village.
 I also love that there is no reason to own a car in Lisbon with the metro, trains, trams, charming trolleys, buses, funiculars, and lifts.
 But with such beautiful sidewalks, walking is a pleasure.
 Lisbon never runs out of ways to stun and surprise.

 Portugal is a country that is slightly smaller than the state of Virginia in the US.
-In spite of its size, if you are visiting or moving to Portugal, you should be pleased to know that you can find just about everything you need here.
-When you can not find it in Portugal, you should be able to find it online somewhere in the EU including Amazon-Germany or Spain.
-From Lisbon, Porto, or Faro, it is a quick and affordable flight to many European cities, so shopping on vacation is possible with checked baggage.
+Despite its size, if you are visiting or moving to Portugal, you will be pleased to know that you can find just about everything you need here.
+When you cannot find something in Portugal, you should be able to find it online somewhere in the EU, including Amazon Germany or Spain.
+From Lisbon, Porto, or Faro, it is a quick and affordable flight to many African and European cities, so shopping on vacation is possible with checked baggage.

 Scouting Trip to Portugal: What did Lisbon offer?

-The Move to Lisbon: What we Brought
+The Move to Portugal: What we Brought

 Here’s what we brought on our first move trip.

-• Computer gear, microphones, mice, mobiles, headphones, Wacom tablet, portable printer, travel speaker, hard drives
+• Computer gear: microphones, mice, mobiles, headphones, Wacom tablet, portable printer, travel speaker, hard drives

 • Summer, comfort, workout, and work clothes